 Italian/German 10y Government Bond Yield Spread

-The Italian coalition government submitted their 2019 Draft Budgetary Plan to the European Commission (EC).
-The populous budget includes scrapping the VAT hike planned for next year, the introduction of a minimum citizenship income, tax cuts for the self-employed and rowing back on some of the 2012 pension reform.
+The Italian coalition government submitted their 2019 Draft Budgetary Plan to the EC.
+The populous budget includes scrapping the VAT hike planned for next year, the introduction of a minimum citizenship income, tax cut for the self-employed and rowing back on some of the 2012 pension reform.
 The inclusion of these measures have meant next year’s budget deficit has risen to 2.4% of GDP.
 This is likely to place Italy in conflict with the EC, which recommended a fiscal tightening of 0.6pp of GDP, as opposed to the 2019 budget’s 0.8pp fiscal expansion, hence potentially instigating a reopening of the Excessive Deficit Procedure (EDP).

 Why does a 2.4% Deficit matter so much?

 Indeed, the Italian Finance Minister, Tria, said ’2.4% was normal for western countries.’
 However, Italy’s economic settings means it is not a ‘normal’ western country.